Crucial Marketing KPIs Your Team Needs To Track in 2026

 The higher the CTR, the higher relevancy search engines see between user queries, your ads, and your website's landing pages.
 Generally, aim for around a 3–5% CTR.

-Consider that, according to a recent benchmark report, the average CTR for Google Ads is 3.17% for search and 0.46% for display across all industries.
+According to WordStream's online advertising benchmarks, the average CTR for Google Ads is 3.17% for search and 0.46% for display across all industries.
 Keep in mind your CTR also depends on competitor presence using your brand terms.

 Cost per click (CPC): This is the amount you pay each time a user clicks on your ad.
 Monitoring CPC helps you optimize budget allocation and assesses the efficiency of your ad spend.
 To track this well, make sure your keyword categories have predictable outcomes by tracking cohort campaign CPC trends.
 Keep in mind that benchmarks for CPCs vary based on your industry and how competitive it is.

 Quality score: Search engines use a quality score to evaluate the quality and relevance of ads, keywords, and landing pages.
 It directly impacts ad positioning and CPC, which makes it a crucial way to optimize campaign performance and reduce costs.
-Aim for a quality score of seven or higher to optimize ad positioning and lower CPC.
+Google recommends aiming for a quality score of 7 or higher to optimize ad positioning and reduce CPC.

-It also tracks the competitive pressure of other advertisers running ads on your brand’s terms.
-Aim for an impression share of 80% or higher for branded terms to maximize visibility and capture potential customers actively searching for your brand.
+It also tracks the competitive pressure of other advertisers running ads on your brand's terms.
+A commonly cited target for branded impression share is 80% or higher (Google Ads best practices).
+At this level, you capture the vast majority of searches for your own brand terms.

 Funnel metrics